jnutt367/jnutt367/README.md

 🔭 ...And I’m currently working on ...Creating a useful app for my son Ian, who has autism.

-- 🌱 I’m currently growing in MongoDB, Next and React by building things with them.
+- 🌱 I’m currently growing in Next.js and React.js by building things with them.
 Also, learning GraphQL.
 - 👯 I’m looking to collaborate on ...Anything that we both or all find useful and exciting, I'm open.
 - 🤔 I’m also looking for help with ... implementing gsap3 animations into Nextjs and React apps with SDKs.
 Researching currently.
 - 💬 Ask me about ...How I got into this?